 Compared to other Dutch cities, Apeldoorn is surprisingly different.
-It offers peace and quietness with its extensive woods surrounding the city.
+It offers a peacefulness with its extensive woods surrounding the city.

-Beautiful gardens and city parks decorate both the center and the neighbourhoods.
-The historical buildings, especially in the neighbourhood and the park district Berg en Bos, provide extra characteristics to the city.
+Beautiful gardens and parks decorate both the centre and neighbourhoods of the city.
+The historical buildings, especially in the neighbourhood and the park district Berg en Bos, give the city a great character.

 About Saxion Apeldoorn